 Must have strong communication skills.

-Must enjoy working outdoors in all weather conditions.
+Ability to work outdoors in ALL weather conditions.

-Must have a current negative TB test and DPT vaccinated.
+Must have a current negative TB test (within the last 2 years of application).

-Strong preference will be given to those with a sincere desire to become an animal keeper.
+Preference will be given to those with a sincere desire in becoming an animal keeper.

 The intern will make his or her own housing arrangements in the north central FL area.

-Please send resume with two professional or educational references to firstname.lastname@example.org with the subject line reading Internship.
+Please send resume, cover letter, and two professional or educational references to firstname.lastname@example.org with the subject line reading: